 Students gain experience in reporting, editing, proofreading, layout, and design, along with advertising and business operations.

-Courses for the Multimedia Journalism concentration include:Required:
+Multimedia Journalism concentration requirements:Required:

 |COM 2761||Digital Video Editing||3 credits|